ASAP-CRN/spatial-transcriptomics-wf/README.md

 ## Nanostring GeoMx workflow overview

 For the Nanostring GeoMx workflow, we start with raw output files from the instrument and convert them into counts.
-Then, we clean the data by removing unreliable segments and genes, adjust for technical noise, and combine data from different samples.
+Then, we clean the data by removing unreliable segments and genes, adjust for technical noise, and combine data from different slides.
 Finally, we cluster based on segment (which may contain many cells) and visualize their transcriptional profiles in a UMAP space.

 **Nanostring GeoMx workflow diagram:**
 ![Nanostring GeoMx workflow diagram](workflows/pmdbs_spatial_geomx/workflow_diagram.svg "Workflow diagram")